 Zones: 4-5 (AU) / 10-11 (USDA)

 Description: The perennial black-eyed Susan vine is a welcome favourite.
-Its yellow-orange flowers pop against wide, shimmering green leaves.
+Its yellow-orange flowers pop against wide, shimmering dark green foliage.
 This vine will add a calming warmth to your garden.

 What it needs: You can start growing these beauties indoors and from seed.
 If you’ve got any chance of overnight frost in your area, that won’t do.
 So, you’ll have to pot seeds indoors approximately 6 weeks before the frost is due to clear.
 Then move them outdoors.
 Black-eyed Susan vines need to be kept warm and well watered throughout, with plenty of sun.